Shows

 Future Energy (recommended age 9+)

-Key themes: energy production, CO2 emissions, fossil fuels, renewables, biofuels, hydrogenwind turbine helmet
+Key themes: energy production, CO2 emissions, fossil fuels, renewables, biofuels, hydrogen

 Rapid advances in science and problems like climate change are inspiring people to come up with all sorts of new ways to make energy while looking after our planet.
 Find out about the science behind future energy technologies like fuel cells, hydrogen, carbon capture and biofuels as we burn and explode our way through a series of awe-inspiring experiments.
 Volunteers will race solar powered cars, test wind turbine helmets and discover how we can store clean energy.
 Presented in conjunction with the ANU.
 If venues can isolate fire alarms or provide spaces without smoke detectors, additional EXCITING experiments can be added to this show.